pythseq/tantan/README.txt

 -----

 * Suppose you have some nucleotide sequences (DNA or RNA) in a FASTA-format file called "ntseqs.fa".
-You can mask them like this:
+You can identify simple repeats like this:

     tantan ntseqs.fa > masked.fa

-  This will put the masked sequences in a new file called "masked.fa".
-  (tantan also works on FASTQ-format, though it does not use the quality data.)
+  This will create a new FASTA file called "masked.fa" that replaces all masked regions with lowercase letters.  (tantan also works on FASTQ-format, though it does not use the quality data.)

-* To mask proteins, you need to use the "-p" option:
+* To mask proteins effectively, tantan needs to use different algorithm parameters than for nucleotides.
+You have to tell it when you have proteins, using the "-p" option:

     tantan -p aaseqs.fa > masked.fa

+  If you omit "-p" and the sequences look proteinaceous, tantan will print a warning message.

 * By default, tantan indicates repetitive regions with lowercase letters.
 You can make it replace repetitive letters with (say) "N"